CuriousShivam/ChatApplication/README.md

-This is done through Powershell
+This is done through Powershell.
+This is updated by VIM.